 You will be responsible for the process and costs of obtaining the visa.
 For this visa, you will need:

 Note: some participants may qualify for the Visa Waiver Program (VWP).
 Most citizens of participating countries may travel to the United States for short visits without a visa through the Visa Waiver Program.
-Travel under the VWP requires a valid ESTA
+Travel under the VWP requires a valid ESTA.

 Typically students have been able to use their acceptance letter for visa applications.
 However, if your application requires specific details not included in the acceptance letter, please email bluepioneers@ucsc.edu.
 In the email subject state: BPP Visa Letter for **Your NAME**.
-In the body of the email please indicate clearly what information needs to be included in the letter of suppo
+In the body of the email please indicate clearly what information needs to be included in the letter of support.

 If your flight arrives and departs from either San Francisco (SFO) or San Jose (SJC) airports, we will purchase a shuttle from the airport to Santa Cruz and back on your behalf.
 The shuttle will be booked through the Santa Cruz Airport Flyer or similar, and once it is booked you will be responsible for coordinating any schedule changes with the company.
 For participants flying into or out of any other airports, you will be responsible for your own travel to and from Santa Cruz.